madipta/web-scraping/README.md

-# Web Scrapping
+# Web Scraping

-Web scrapping for news or blog site using CSS selector to get the content fields
+Web scraping for news or blog site using CSS selector to get the content fields

 ## Tech Stack